uhlmanngroup/shapeanalysis101/README.md

 * For `3 - Shape Embeddings`:
 > Hugger, J., Uhlmann, V., (2021).
 Shape Embeddings for Biological Morphology Quantification.
 Preprint.

 ### Further reading
 * Dryden, I. L., & Mardia, K. V. (2016).
 Statistical shape analysis: with applications in R. John Wiley & Sons.
 * Klingenberg, C. P. (2020).
 Walking on Kendall’s Shape Space: Understanding Shape Spaces and Their Coordinate Systems.
 Evolutionary Biology, 47(4), 334–352.
 * Khosla, P., Teterwak, P., Wang, C., Sarna, A., Tian, Y., Isola, P., Maschinot, A., Liu, C. & Krishnan, D. (2020).
 Supervised contrastive learning. arXiv:2004.11362.

 ### Acknowledgements
-Part of the material from this course was adapted from Paula Balcells' Bachelor Thesis work carried out in the Uhlmann group.
+Part of the material from this tutorial was adapted from Paula Balcells' Bachelor Thesis work carried out in the Uhlmann group.
 We also thank Anna Song for useful discussions and Jean Feydy for sharing his excellent teaching material (https://www.jeanfeydy.com/Teaching/), which inspired part of this course's structure.